Paul Pelland shares the freedom of long-distance motorcycle travel while living with MS

 Embrace Eclectic Edmonton

-By Jacob Rosser (and Jennifer Hartley) Listen to this Article Hi, I am Jacob.
+By Jacob Rosser (and Jennifer Hartley) Hi, I am Jacob.
 I am neurodivergent and I love to travel.
 My latest trip was to Edmonton.
 It was kind, beautiful with an incredible variety of experiences.
 It is the capital of the province of Alberta, the fifth largest city in Canada and the […]

 #wienliebe — Love Vienna

-By Jacob Rosser (and Jennifer Hartley) Listen to this Article “In Austria, history unfolds like a storybook, with each chapter revealing a new layer of grandeur and enchantment.”
+By Jacob Rosser (and Jennifer Hartley) “In Austria, history unfolds like a storybook, with each chapter revealing a new layer of grandeur and enchantment.”
 The 18th century Habsburg monarch, Empress Maria Theresa, said that about her beloved country and my mother and I couldn’t agree more.
 Austria has a vast and rich cultural […]

 Dustin Reynolds: